Community Advisor Grants

 Helping residents have their say on local development.

-The pilot Community Advisor Grant Program will enable locals to access legal expertise to understand and contribute to the Environment Effects Statement (EES) process.
-The EES is a key process in determining if the proposal should proceed or not and, if so, under what conditions.
+The pilot Community Advisor Grant Program will enable locals to access legal expertise to help them understand and contribute to the Environment Effects Statement (EES) process for the Fingerboards Mineral Sands proposal in Glenaladale and the Bunyip North Granite Quarry.
+The EES is a key process in determining if the proposals should proceed or not and, if so, under what conditions.

 Some of the things considered in assessing applications included an organisation’s:

-- ability to show substantial potential impacts from the Fingerboards Mineral Sands Project on its members
+- ability to show substantial potential impacts from the Bunyip North Granite Quarry proposal on its members

 - capability and commitment to take-part in the EES process